Hyperbaric chamber benefits

 At the same time, all these liquids transport oxygen to areas where circulation is reduced or blocked.

-Increased oxygen dramatically raises the ability of white blood cells to kill bacteria, reduce swelling and allow new blood vessels to develop more rapidly in affected areas.
+Increased oxygen significantly boosts white blood cells' ability to kill bacteria, reduce swelling, and allow new blood vessels to grow faster in affected areas.

 All the hyperbaric benefits of this physiological method are non-invasive, nourishing cells, tissues and organs including the brain.